pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/misc/configuration-file-path/index.md

 Karabiner-Elements stores the user configuration as a json file located at **~/.config/karabiner/karabiner.json**

-### About symbolic link
+However, there may be cases where you want to place the configuration file elsewhere, such as to automatically sync across multiple machines or to manage it under version control.

-You can move the `karabiner.json` configuration file to a different directory.
-However, ensure you create a symbolic link to the **~/.config/karabiner** directory, not directly to the `karabiner.json` file.
+In such cases, You can move the `karabiner.json` configuration file to a different directory by using a symbolic link.

 {{% alert title="Warning" color="warning" %}}

-Do not make a symlink to karabiner.json directly.
+Ensure you create a symbolic link to the **~/.config/karabiner** directory, not directly to the `karabiner.json` file.

 Karabiner-Elements will fail to detect configuration file changes and reload the configuration if `karabiner.json` is a symbolic link.